 Atwood’s The Handmaid’s Tale presents a chilling vision of the Republic of Gilead, a theocratic regime in which women’s value is tied solely to their ability to bear children.
 In this world, female identity is dismantled and reconstructed to serve patriarchal goals.
 A striking example appears when Offred reflects, "We are two-legged wombs, that’s all: sacred vessels, ambulatory chalices."
 Atwood’s use of metaphor here is crucial.
 The phrase "sacred vessels" might initially sound reverent, but it is laden with irony.
 Reverence is conditional, women are valued only insofar as they can serve reproductive ends.
 This links back to the global issue of how women are reduced to objects, where their individuality is erased, their personhood hollowed out, leaving them as symbolic containers of state-sanctioned fertility.

-Color symbolism further reinforces Gilead’s hierarchy and accentuates the global issue of women being reduced to objects Handmaids are dressed in red, a colour associated with both fertility and shame.
+Colour symbolism further reinforces Gilead’s hierarchy and accentuates the global issue of women being reduced to objects.
+Handmaids are dressed in red, a colour associated with both fertility and shame.
 The Wives, meanwhile, wear blue, invoking Marian purity and spiritual superiority.
 These colours are not mere visuals, they are visual ideologies.
 They encode each woman’s social function, turning clothing into a form of social branding.
 This coding creates visible boundaries and exacerbates divisions among women, preventing solidarity and reinforcing the regime’s control.

 Language in Gilead is another tool of commodification.
 The name Offred is not a name at all but a marker of possession, she is "of Fred," belonging to her Commander.
 Atwood critiques the erasure of identity through linguistic appropriation, drawing a parallel with real-world practices: enslaved people forced to abandon names, or women changing surnames upon marriage.
 This highlights the global issue, whereby stripping women of names and assigning them identifiers of ownership, the regime annihilates individual agency.